airladon/FigureOne/tutorials/5 - Simple Equation/README.md

 These equations have a number of TERMS (a, b, c), an OPERATOR (+) and an equals sign (which we will call an OPERATOR).

-Each of these TERMS and OPERATORS are diagram elements - specifically `DiagramElementPrimitive` objects that can behave in any way a normal `DiagramElement` can.
+Each of these TERMS and OPERATORS are figure elements - specifically `FigureElementPrimitive` objects that can behave in any way a normal `FigureElement` can.

-An `Equation` object is a `DiagramElementCollection` that groups all the equation's elements and can arrange them into different equation FORMS.
+An `Equation` object is a `FigureElementCollection` that groups all the equation's elements and can arrange them into different equation FORMS.

 In this example, the *equation elements* (TERMS and OPERATORS) are first defined in `options.elements`, then a *form* is defined in `options.forms.base` .